giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 In order to run Giant Swarm guest clusters, an Azure subscription needs the following elements:

 - Role definition: a set of permission to operate guest clusters in the Azure subscription.
-- Service Principal: an identity (bound to the previously defined role definition) to access the Azure subscription.
+- Service Principal: an identity (bound to the previously defined Role definition) to access the Azure subscription.

 ## Create Azure Role definition and Service Principal